Reldeam/CustomVillagerTrades/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest an idea for this plugin
-title: ''
+title: '[Enhancement]: '
-labels: ''
+labels: 'enhancement'
-assignees: ''
+assignees: 'Reldeam'

 ---